t00/Dapper.SqlGenerator/Dapper.SqlGenerator/README.md

 SqlGenerator can pick the correct database adapter based on the IDbConnection type or even optionally by it's connection string to handle selection of schema.

 Project will aim to eventually be fully compatible with Entity Framework Core schema definition.
-To crate mappings for an existing database use the following command:
+To create mappings for an existing database use the following command:

     dotnet ef dbcontext scaffold "Server=.\SQLEXPRESS;Database=MyDb;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -o Models

-In the generated schema definitions remove Entity Framework namespaces and initialize SqlGenerator with generated schema:
+In the generated schema definitions remove Entity Framework namespaces and initialize SqlGenerator with the generated schema:

     using Dapper.SqlGenerator;
     using Dapper.SqlGenerator.Extensions;